 - Strengthen employee relationships

-Employees that can successfully express their opinions feel valued and empowered to make decisions, voice ideas, and provide significant contributions to their workplace.
-All you have to do is ask, and act.
+Employees that can successfully express their opinions feel valued and empowered to make decisions, voice ideas and provide significant contributions to their workplace.
+All you have to do is ask…and then you must act.

 - Provide cross-training and development opportunities.

 - Encourage creativity and innovation through inter-office contests and promotions.